 The downside of this approach is you're just as likely to have your skills peak after your last interview opportunity too -- when it basically no longer matters anymore.

-Now moving on to some other points mentioned earlier.
+Now moving on to some other points.
 The idea of learning case interview skills from a single guide, school of thought or teacher is an interesting idea.

 Let me explain my perspective on this.
 What you have most likely seen me write about are topics related to the case interview practice process.